 1) General terms of participation

-iv) The content of all submissions must address health issues experienced by an individual or a local, national or international group or population.
-In that respect, according to WHO’s Constitution, health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-The content of proposed videos could therefore include or address the social or environmental determinants of health.
+iv) The content of all submissions must address a health issue.
+According to WHO’s Constitution, health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+The content of proposed videos could, for example, include or address the social or environmental determinants of health.

-2) What type of videos can be submitted?
+2) What type of videos can be proposed?

-The competition categories for the second Health for All Film Festival reflect WHO’s main global goals for public health.
-In submitting a short film, the copyright owner must choose one category from the three listed below.
-For these three grand prix categories, candidates can submit short documentaries or fiction films of 3 to 8 minutes in length; short videos specifically crafted for social media; or animation films of 1 to 5 minutes in length.
+The main competition categories for the Health for All Film Festival are aligned with WHO’s main global goals for public health.
+For submitting a short film, the film owner must choose one category of competition among the three described below.

-• Category 2 - Health emergencies – films about health emergencies, for instance COVID-19, Ebola, other infectious disease outbreaks, disaster relief and health in war-zones;
+· Category 2 - Health emergencies – films about health emergencies, for instance, COVID-19, Ebola, disaster relief and health in war-zones;

 3) What are the technical requirements for submissions?

 i) Every video submitted must be a final edited product: rough-cuts will NOT be considered for the selection.